SimplePractice logo

 Clear communication about how you use clinical notes AI tools to assist with documentation not only protects your client relationships—it also reinforces your commitment to ethical, client-centered care.

-You’ll also find a free sample letter template you can adapt to use in your own practice.
+You’ll also find a free sample informed consent form that you can adapt to use in your own practice.

 How do I disclose the use of AI—and why is it important?